Friday, September 28, 2018

 ___________________________________

-¹I would suggest a great deal -- though certainly not all that drives the victim agenda -- sometimes referred to as "social justice" in various forms - e.g. "me too" "black lives matter" "men or whites are evil" feminism, racism, etc - is this very desire to hurt others because we have been hurt.
+¹I would suggest a great deal -- though certainly not all that drives the victim agenda in various forms -- sometimes referred to as "social justice" - e.g. "me too" "black lives matter" "men or whites are evil" feminism, racism, etc - is this very desire to hurt others because we have been hurt.
 To say it succinctly, playing the victim is usually rooted in revenge due to bitterness over past offenses.

 Though there are real issues (offenses) we must look at in all attempts at justice, we can not see offenses clearly until the underlying emotional hurt is addressed first i.e. forgiven.
-Anger/revenge rarely produces objective or clear thinking, no matter what position one takes on different issues.
-There is unrighteous anger on all sides of the political spectrum.

-What is the solution?
 Forgiveness that springs forth from our being forgiven by God.
 This is so basic it is a major part of the Lord's prayer.

 11 Give us this day our daily bread, 12 and forgive us our debts, as we also have forgiven our debtors.
 13 And lead us not into temptation, but deliver us from evil.
 Matthew 6:11-13 (ESV)

 ²in order to truly and fully forgive and completely be freed we must know the full extent of the harm.
 To say it another way, if we forgive a small offense when a large one actually occurred, we are not getting to the bottom of the issue and therefore can not be fully freed from it.
+Forgiveness must be equal to the offense.

 Of course even more fundamental is recognizing the extent of our own offense against God himself and the length to which he went to remedy it... and did, in and through Christ.
-Without a clear understanding of our own offense to God and the full extent of his forgiveness of us, we can never truly forgive others.
+Without a clear understanding of our own offense to God and the full extent of his forgiveness of us, we can never truly and fully forgive others.

 __________________________________________________________________